-We recommend keeping the scoreboard display in its packing materials until the day of installation.
+We recommend keeping the statistics panel cabinets in their packing materials until the day of installation.
 It is important to keep the packing materials dry while they are on the scoreboard.
 Wet cardboard can adhere to surfaces and damage the finish.

-If your scoreboard cabinet arrived in a wooden crate, then pry apart the nailed pieces, taking care to avoid scraping the cabinet with tools, nails, or lumber.
-Make certain to pry the wooden pieces apart from each other rather than trying to apply force against the scoreboard cabinet.
+If your stat panels arrives in wooden crates, take care to avoid scraping the cabinets with tools, nails, or lumber when prying apart the nailed sections.
+Make certain to pry the wooden pieces apart from each other rather than trying to apply force against a scoreboard cabinet.
 Aluminum is strong, but a steel crowbar is stronger.

 Once the crate is out of the way, remove the cardboard padding.
-You may need to remove a few labels adhered to the side of the cabinet for shipping.
-At this point, your scoreboard is unpacked and ready for installation.
+You may need to remove a few labels adhered to the sides of the cabinets for shipping.
+At this point, your player statistics panels are unpacked and ready for installation.